 Skirts & Jumpers: The skirt or jumper hem may be no higher than just above the knee, both in front and in back.
-To measure a correct skirt/jumper length: properly adjust the skirt at the
+Parents: To measure a correct skirt/jumper length, properly adjust the skirt at the waist, kneel on a level surface, and measure at least two inches between skirt's hem and floor.
+Skirts must be worn at the waist.
+Girls choosing to wear the upper school skirt or K-2nd grade students choosing to wear the jumper must still wear solid black or navy modesty shorts underneath.

-Pants: Girls' dress slacks must reach to the shoe but should not drag on the ground.
-The slacks must have belt loops and a solid, dark belt at least 3/4" wide must be used.
-No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean-like characteristics are permitted.
+Pants/Shorts must have belt loops and a solid, single color, black, brown, or navy belt (at least 3/4" wide must be used).
+See pictures in Boy Uniform Guidelines for reference.
+(Kindergarten is exempt from wearing a belt for toileting purposes.)
+No jeans or pants with external sewn pockets, rivets, or other jean-like characteristics are permitted.
 No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
-Slacks should be worn at the waist and no undergarments may be visible, including at sports practices and games.
+Pants/Shorts should not be excessively tight or loose fitting and should be worn at the waist with no undergarments visible including at sports practices and games.
+All dress pants must reach to the shoe but should not drag on the ground.
+Shorts should go to just above the knee but not below.